 Andrea Slater – Head of Third Year/Top-Up

-Before working at BFS, Andrea worked in film production for over 15 years, working as an assistant director on successful British films such as The Beach, Enigma, Anita and Me and Topsy Turvey supporting some of the best directors in the UK such as Danny Boyle, Mike Leigh and Michael Apted.
+Before working at Screen and Film School, Andrea worked in film production for over 15 years, working as an assistant director on successful British films such as The Beach, Enigma, Anita and Me and Topsy Turvey supporting some of the best directors in the UK such as Danny Boyle, Mike Leigh and Michael Apted.
 She was also assistant to Trainspotting producer Andrew Macdonald for two years, seeing first-hand how to navigate the industry from script to screen.
 Andrea is passionate about enabling all students to enter the industry at the highest level and draws on her experience to guide students through the development and realisation of their own projects as well as provide relevance for academic exploration of the industry.

 Will Jewell – Film Production and Screenwriting tutor

 Writer/Director Will Jewell has scripted drama and comedy for the BBC, The Huffington Post, Sky and Channel 4 including Channel 4’s BAFTA-winning interactive drama ‘Bow Street Runner’ and the ‘Horrible Histories’ web series.

 He also directed ‘South Coast’ – an acclaimed music feature documentary which secured international distribution, a wealth of music promos and short films including ‘Man In Fear’ which was selected for the New British Cinema Quarterly and is now being developed into a feature.
 He is also currently in pre-production on ‘Concrete Plans’, his debut narrative feature which has a cast including Steve Pemberton and Daniel Mays attached.